 MEDICAL REQUIREMENTS: As new information unfolds regarding the COVID-19 pandemic, we will update this link as we learn new requirements if any, for travel between Mexico and the United States.
 Mar Y Aventuras has always strived to maintain a clean, well sanitized hotel and camp.
 As new protocol evolves (such as the use of face masks during certain activities), we will update information here.

-During our travels if anyone is exhibiting flu or COVID like symptoms, we will require that you take a COVID 19 test.
+As of December 1st, 2023, our Baja no longer requires proof of a negative COVID-19 test prior to our departure or proof of a COVID-19 vaccination.
+This decision was made based on the general trend in the eco-adventure travel industry with updates from the CDC regarding COVID-19.
+However, during our travels if anyone is exhibiting flu or COVID like symptoms, we will require that you take a COVID 19 test.
 We plan to bring a supply of testing kits, however please bring several personal kits.
 If someone tests positive, you will be isolated from the group until arrangements can be made for your evacuation from our program.
 All costs of an evacuation is the responsibility of each participant.
-Now more than ever, it is important to secure travel insurance.
-You may purchase through this link Travel Insurance or choose a company of your choice.
+Now more than ever, it is important to secure Travel Insurance.
+You may purchase through this link or choose a company of your choice.

 Mexico, including Baja has a relatively high occurrence of Hepatitis A. While all precautions at our hotel and base camps are made to prevent the spread of this serious liver disease, we recommend getting a vaccination for Hepatitis A. Make sure that your Tetanus (Td or Tdap) vaccine is current as well.
 For updates on travel to Mexico, please visit the CDC Mexico .
 The seasonal flu vaccine may protect against several other flu strains.
 Dengue Fever and the Zika Virus are both transmitted by mosquitoes and exists in Mexico (although currently very few cases of Zika reported in Baja).
 A strong repellent is a good defense against mosquitoes.
 See more recommendations below under the heading: INSECT REPELLENT.
 Please consult your physician regarding your trip.
 All medical precautions are the decision of each participant.
 Be sure to pack all medications in the original prescription package or bottle to avoid problems while clearing customs.